 Some states and municipalities have very specific regulations requiring the distance of the fencing from the pool, the height of the fencing, and even the types of locks that might be required.
 Research and know what these requirements are before you install a pool.
 Also keep in mind what kind of “extras” you were hoping to have: slides or a diving board might be prohibited by local ordinances or your homeowners policy.
 An above-ground pool could also be treated differently.
 If you have questions, your insurance agent can help.

 There are different provisions in your policy that will be affected by a pool.
 One is coverage for the structure itself covering the value of the actual, physical pool.
-An in-ground pool is considered an additional structure, and is likely included in the “covered structures” portion of your homeowners policy, but you need to check what the limits are.
+An in-ground swimming pool is considered an additional structure, and is likely included in the “covered structures” portion of your homeowners policy, but you need to check what the limits are.
+That way you don't get a backyard pool put in and then realize that it won't be protected.

 “Covered structures” generally have a limit, and you want to make sure that in case of a storm or other damage that the full value of your pool is covered.
 Coverage generally excludes damage caused by neglect.
 Pools require considerable maintenance, and even a small leak could lead to mold and other serious issues.
 So make sure you're ready for the commitment.